This FAQ is compiled by the Gilles Detillieux of the SCRC, based on

 File Support Pack for DOS),

-this program may have difficulties converting newer files from their software,
+some versions of this program may have difficulties converting newer files from their software,

 as detailed in question 5.3 below.